fetty31/fast_LIMO/README.md

 git clone https://github.com/fetty31/fast_LIMO
 ```

+_More than half of the storage space needed to clone this repo is due to the [README gifs](doc/).
+There's a branch updated with the `master` but without all this media files called `no_media`._

 ### 1. Building fast LIMO
 Use default `catkin_make` or `catkin build` to build the code.
 By default it will compile under the `CMAKE_BUILD_TYPE="Release"` flag.